More pages in this section

 Often parents will bring their children into the clinic concerned that their child is intoed or ‘pigeon toed’.
 Intoeing is commonly seen in young children and in majority of cases will resolve without requiring any treatment.
 (Think about how many intoed children you see compared to adults who intoe).

-Intoed gait is referred to when feet are turned inwards instead of slightly outwards.
+Intoed gait is referred to when feet are turned inwards instead of forwards or slightly outwards.

 There is no evidence that intoe gait causes problems in the future.
 Intoe itself does not cause the child to develop pain.
 Most children manage their intoe very well.
 In some more obvious cases though it can cause the child to be clumsy and trip over their feet.